Finance Act 2022

 Bus with seating capacity up to 32

 Semi luxury bus

 - Financial services

 - Controlled foreign company (CFC) rules - in determination of unallocated income of a resident financial institution, there should be included as part of the total distributions made, the “distributions which are treated as not-distributable as determined by the Bank of Tanzania”.

 - Alternative financing - defined as “any financial arrangement approved by the Bank of Tanzania other than conventional financial arrangements”.
 The margin on such an arrangement will be treated as interest.

 - Media - Reduction of withholding tax rate to 10% (from 15%) on royalty payment relating to the use of cinematography film, video tape sound recording or any other like medium, whether paid to a resident or non resident.

 Value-added tax (VAT)

-- Various additions to the exemption schedule to the VAT Act (i.e. exemptions that do not require application) including crude oil, livestock insurance, specified smartphones, tablets, and modems, import of precious metals, etc.
+- Various additions to the exemption schedule to the VAT Act (i.e., exemptions that do not require application) in relation to the agricultural sector including on standing trees, fishing hooks, reels and lines, dairy packaging materials etc.

 Other taxes and levies